Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure that in the event of an impatient user, the webhook captures the intent and stores the order in the database. | In the event of an impatient user, the webhook captures the intent and stores the order in the database. | PASS
 Ensure that in the event a user accidentally closes the broswer window, their order remains in the cart when they come back to the site. | In the event a user accidentally closes the broswer window, their order remains in the cart when they come back to the site. | PASS
 If a user is filling out the order form and they hit submit but the close the browser, ensure the order does not go through. | If a user is filling out the order form and they hit submit but the close the browser, the order does not go through. | PASS
+Ensure webhook handler is updated to handle the profiles. | Webhook handler is updated to handle the profiles. | PASS

 ---